Gravelines Nuclear Power Station

-The Gravelines Nuclear Power Station is a nuclear power plant located near the commune of Gravelines in Nord, France, approximately 20 km from Dunkerque and Calais.
+The Gravelines Nuclear Power Station is a nuclear power plant located in the commune of Gravelines in Nord, France, approximately 20 km from Dunkerque and Calais.
 Its cooling water comes from the North Sea.
-The plant consists of 6 nuclear reactors of 900 MW each.
+The plant consists of 6 nuclear reactors with a nameplate capacity of 900 MW each.
 In 2017 the plant produced 31.67 TWh of electric energy, 5.9% of French electricity production.
-Two reactors entered service in 1980, two in 1981, and two in 1985.
+Of the plant's six reactors, two entered service in 1980, two in 1981, and two in 1985.

 The site employs 1,680 regular employees.
-As of 2 August 2010, it became the second nuclear station anywhere in the world to produce over one thousand terawatt-hours of electricity, following Bruce Nuclear Generating Station in Ontario, Canada, which passed that milestone in 2009.
+As of 2 August 2010, it became the second nuclear power station anywhere in the world to produce over one thousand terawatt-hours of electricity, following Bruce Nuclear Generating Station in Ontario, Canada, which had reached that milestone in 2009.

 The reactors of Units 5 and 6 were initially intended for export to Iran, but the order was cancelled after the Iranian Revolution in 1979.
 Their design, known as CPY, was the basis for the Chinese CPR-1000.
-An intermediate derivative is called the M310.
+An intermediate derivative of the reactor is called the M310.